Visiting Chelsea Flower Show

 If You Love Chelsea Flower Show, Then Visit Kew Gardens…

-If you love visiting beautiful gardens, then whilst in London I thoroughly recommend that you visit the wonderful Kew Gardens.
-This place is huge and we ended up spending an entire day out here, enjoying a picnic in the heart of the park and even a pleasant afternoon nap in the sun.
-The park features a huge range of attractions from a Victorian glasshouse, Queen Charlotte’s Cottage, art gallery, and Japanese gardens.
-My personal favourites were the Kew Palace and Royal Kitchens (the summer home of King George III), the Treetop Walkway and the Hive, a huge multi-sensory art installation that you stand inside and makes you feel like you are in the heart of a bee hive.
+If you love visiting beautiful gardens, then whilst in London, I thoroughly recommend that you visit the wonderful Kew Gardens.
+This place is huge, and we ended up spending an entire day out here, enjoying a picnic in the heart of the park and even a pleasant afternoon nap in the sun.
+The park features a huge range of attractions, from a Victorian glasshouse, Queen Charlotte’s Cottage, art gallery, and Japanese gardens.
+My personal favourites were the Kew Palace and Royal Kitchens (the summer home of King George III), the Treetop Walkway and the Hive, a huge multi-sensory art installation that you stand inside and makes you feel like you are in the heart of a beehive.

 • How to get there: We took the tube to Kew Gardens station and then walked 500m to the Victoria Gate entrance.
 The tube is in Zone 3 and is served by the District Line (Richmond branch) and London Overground.
-You can also take the train to Kew Bridge station and walk 800m to the Elizabeth Gate entrance, the South West Trains run services from Waterloo, via Vauxhall and Clapham Junction.
-There is also bus 65 which stops at Victoria and Lion Gate; route 391 stops near Kew Gardens station; and routes 237 and 267 stop at Kew Bridge station.
+You can also take the train to Kew Bridge station and walk 800m to the Elizabeth Gate entrance.
+South West Trains run services from Waterloo, via Vauxhall and Clapham Junction.
+There is also bus 65, which stops at Victoria and Lion Gate; route 391 stops near Kew Gardens station; and routes 237 and 267 stop at Kew Bridge station.

 • Opening times: Kew Gardens opens daily at 10am and closes at 7pm.

-• Where to eat: We took a picnic with us, but if you prefer you can enjoy one of their onsite restaurants:
+• Where to eat: We took a picnic with us, but if you prefer, you can enjoy one of their onsite restaurants:

 • At Victoria Gate is the Victoria Plaza café and shop

-• At Elizabeth Gate is Orangery restaurant
+• At Elizabeth Gate isthe Orangery restaurant

 • At Brentford Gate is White Peaks café and shop